dvll13/exercise/_notes/typescript.md

 const num1 = 5 // const num1: 5
 let num2 = 5 // let num2: number

-function someFunc(_: Function) // _ - tell TS you are aware of the arg, but don't intend to use it
+function someFunc(_: Function, _2: string, _name: string) // _ - tell TS you are aware of the arg, but don't intend to use it
 ```

 <br/><br/>